KomodoPlatform/NotaryNodes/proposals/IndéNodes/README.md

 -	Developing a real Komodo embassy in Switzerland and for the French speaking countries.
 -	Organization and financial support of the Komodo Meetup 2018 in Neuchâtel, a very promising event.

-## The good reasons to vote for the IndéNodes’ AE node. :)
+## The good reasons to vote for the IndéNodes AE node. :)

 ### Vote for our AE node:
 ## RFQNjTfcvSAmf8D83og1NrdHj1wH2fc5X4